-1 The term "Insurers" denotes both general insurer and general takaful operators wherever these are not separately mentioned.
+1The term "Insurers" denotes both general insurer and general takaful operators wherever these are not separately mentioned.

-- 0.2.1 The general insurance rating assigned by PACRA is essentially an opinion of the rating agency on the ability of the respective company to repay policyholder liabilities.
+- 0.2 Rating Framework: PACRA's framework for assessing credit quality makes use of both qualitative and quantitative analyses.
+Overall factors are categorized under these key areas: Profile, Ownership, Governance, Management, Business Risk and Financial Risk. - 0.2.1 The general insurance rating assigned by PACRA is essentially an opinion of the rating agency on the ability of the respective company to repay policyholder liabilities.
 This rating is forward-looking in nature.
 This is so because the liabilities it covers belong necessarily to the future period.
 Therefore, it is utmost critical that the financial indicators which are depicting a certain risk profile of the insurer remain stable over the medium term.
 Consequently, the approach that PACRA has employed is a blend of qualitative and quantitative data.
 The quantification helps in achieving objectivity in the rating process while the qualitative side helps in establishing the sustainability of the relevant factors in the foreseeable future.
 Neither all factors can be quantified nor do quantitative values portray the whole story.
 PACRA, therefore, seeks to employ a best combination of both and would stick to it to ensure comparability on historical as well as synchronic basis. - 0.2.2 PACRA's analyses incorporate an evaluation of the rated company's current financial position as well as an assessment of how the financial position may change in the future.
 Our ratings methodology includes an assessment of both quantitative and qualitative factors based on in-depth discussions with senior management.
-The evaluation of financial strength and credit quality centres on the ability of the company to meet all of its obligation towards policy holders.
+The evaluation of financial strength and credit quality centers on the ability of the company to meet all of its obligation towards policy holders.

-1. PROFILE
+PROFILE